2023 Rolling Fork tornado: Rolling Fork

-As the tornado entered Rolling Fork at the southwest side of town, it weakened but remained intense as it produced widespread EF2 to EF3 damage as it moved through residential areas.
+As the tornado entered Rolling Fork on the southwest side of town, it continued to produce up to high-end EF3 damage as it moved through residential areas, although it began to undergo a slow weakening trend as it continued northeastward.
 Many houses sustained major structural damage with roofs completely removed and exterior walls destroyed, and a few were leveled.
 Manufactured homes were obliterated, debris was scattered throughout the area, and the Sharkey Issaquena Hospital sustained damage to its exterior.
-A couple was killed near 7th Street by a large semi-truck that was lofted and slammed into their home.
-Several structures at an agriculture business were also flattened.
-After briefly weakening to EF2 strength, the tornado rapidly increased to EF4 intensity again near the center of Rolling Fork at MS 14.
-A large brick duplex was leveled and partially swept from its foundation and two warehouses near the center of town were obliterated.
-The local library and animal shelter were destroyed, the Rolling Fork Police Department sustained roof loss and some collapse of exterior walls, and the fire station, post office, city hall, Rolling Fork Elementary School, South Delta High School, and a church were significantly damaged.
-One person died in a mobile home that was destroyed.
+A couple was killed near 7th Street by a large semi-truck that was thrown 70–80 yd and slammed into their home and several other people were trapped in their homes and/or injured in this area as well.
+The tornado then dropped to EF2 strength but continued to produce major damage as it approached and crossed Deer Creek.
+The fire station, Rolling Fork Elementary School, South Delta High School, and a church sustained roof and exterior wall damage in this area.